SalesforceCommerceCloud/commerce-sdk/README.md

   endpointPath: 'customers'
 }

-const getResponse = await customApiHelper.callCustomEndpoint({
+const getResponse = await helpers.callCustomEndpoint({
   options: {
     // http operation is defaulted to 'GET' if not provided
     method: 'GET',